 Our revenue and earnings may fluctuate from time to time as a result of federal, state, international and industry-based laws, directives and regulations and developing standards with respect to the enforcement of those regulations.
 Our business is affected directly because we operate websites, conduct telemarketing and email marketing and collect, process, store, share, disclose, transfer and use consumer information and other data.
 Our business is affected indirectly as our clients adjust their operations as a result of regulatory changes and enforcement activity within their industries.
-For example, the California Consumer Privacy Act ("CCPA"), became effective on January 1, 2020, and number of other states, including Colorado, Connecticut, Utah, and Virginia, have enacted or are considering similar laws, all of which may affect our business.
-While it is unclear how this new legislation may be modified or how certain provisions will be interpreted, the effects of this legislation are potentially significant, and may require us to modify our data processing practices and incur substantial compliance-related costs and expenses.
+For example, the California Consumer Privacy Act ("CCPA"), became effective on January 1, 2020 and will be amended by the California Privacy Rights Act ("CPRA"), which becomes effective January 1, 2023, and number of other states, including Colorado, Connecticut, Utah, and Virginia, have enacted or are considering similar laws, all of which may affect our business.
+While it is unclear how this new legislation may be modified or how certain provisions will be interpreted, the effects of this legislation are potentially significant, and may require us to modify our data processing practices and policies and incur substantial compliance-related costs and expenses.
+In addition, we are licensed as an insurance broker in all 50 states and the District of Columbia, making us subject to certain insurance laws and regulations.
 For a description of laws and regulations to which we are generally subject, see Item 1 "Business" and Item 1A "Risk Factors." in our 2021 Annual Report on Form 10-K.